IBM-Watson/wex-wdc-alchemyapi-alchemyvision/README.md

 This tutorial will walk through the creation and deployment of four components.

 1. A basic Bluemix application exposing the Watson AlchemyAPI service as a web service.
-2. The ImageMagick® package.
+2. The ImageMagickÂ® package.
 3. A Watson Explorer Engine image converter.
-This converter uses ImageMagick® to produce a thumbnail, and then converts the thumbnail to VXML.
+This converter uses ImageMagickÂ® to produce a thumbnail, and then converts the thumbnail to VXML.
 4. A Watson Explorer Engine AlchemyVision converter.
 This converter sends an image to the Bluemix application, which in turn sends the image to the AlchemyVision service for analysis.
 The converter takes the analysis response and converts it to VXML.

 Simple modifications to the Engine and AppBuilder result display are also made to properly render image thumbnails as search results.